 The Centre provides each campus with Student Support Staff.
-This is headed up by our Head of School Support and the commitment of a full-time Guidance Officer at each Campus.
+This is headed up by our Head of School Support and the commitment of a full-time Guidance Officer at each Campus, Head of Inclusion, and a Social worker.
 This team aims to provide the access to multiple support services for all students.
-Along with this, our executive team has a commitment to the wellbeing of all our staff and have formed a wellbeing committee and have a commitment to embedding wellbeing into all our professional development and student free days besides our day to day support of staff.
+Along with this, our executive team has a commitment to the wellbeing of all our staff and have formed a wellbeing committee and have a commitment to embedding wellbeing into all our professional development and student free days besides our day-to-day support of staff.